 The 4 cities in Steele County are Owatonna, Medford, Ellendale and Blooming Prairie.
-The 13 townships are Meriden, Clinton Falls, Lemond, Havana, Somerset, Deerfield, Merton, Berlin, Aurora, Medford, Summit and Blooming Prairie.
+The 13 townships are Meriden, Clinton Falls, Lemond, Havana, Somerset, Deerfield, Merton, Berlin, Aurora, Medford, Summit and Blooming Prairie as illustrated in Map A-2.

 3.2 Environmental Characteristics